Governors

 Co-opted governor

-Having visited the Arun Villages Federation schools, I’m hoping to find a way of contributing to the school’s development and supporting the staff on their journey to help the children in their care to flourish.
+I have a grown up family with three grandchildren all enjoying their primary years in education.
+Having been a Governor across the Arun Villages Federation I really enjoy contributing to the school’s development and supporting the staff on their journey to help the children in their care to flourish.

 Co-opted governor